JeffersonLab/iguana/doc/gen/mainpage.md

 ```

 Once you have a YAML file, you just need to tell each algorithm to use it:
-- use `iguana::Algorithm::SetConfigFile` on each algorithm
+- use @link iguana::Algorithm::SetConfigFile @endlink on each algorithm
-- if you use `iguana::AlgorithmSequence`, use `iguana::AlgorithmSequence::SetConfigFileForEachAlgorithm` to use this file for each algorithm in the algorithm sequence
+- if you use @link iguana::AlgorithmSequence @endlink, use @link iguana::AlgorithmSequence::SetConfigFileForEachAlgorithm @endlink to use this file for each algorithm in the algorithm sequence

 ### Option 2: Copy the default directory, and modify